 Yellow curry

-Thai vegan yellow curry with vegetables and potatoes in a coconut shell.
+Thai vegan yellow curry packed with tofu and vegetables, served in a coconut shell bowl on a patterned cloth.

 Thai money bags